Scifabric/pybossa/doc/customizing.rst

 Newsletters with Mailchimp
 ==========================

-PyBossa can show a subscription page to users when they create an account.
+PYBOSSA can show a subscription page to users when they create an account.
 By default is disabled, but if you want to enable it the system will show the page to registered users only once, to check if they want to be subscribed or not.